YuvalNirkin/face_swap/README.md

 Version 1.0 is released:
 - Better performance and results.
 - Python binding.
-- Easier to build: removed many of the depenedencies.
+- Easier to build: removed many of the dependencies.
 - Software renderer: OpenGL is no longer required, the project can now be built on gui-less servers without any problems.
 - Added low resolution segmentation model for GPUs with low memory.